GongMathProba/GongMathProba.github.io/index.md

 ## About me
 - Hello!
 Welcome to my homepage!
+- Currently I'm taking part in the CRM-PIMS summer school in probability at Montreal, Canada.
+Feel free to contact me if you are also there.
-- Currently I'm a 3rd-year Ph.D. student of [ProbabilityGroup@PKU](https://pkuprobability.com)  at School of Mathematical Sciences, Peking University.
+- I'm a 3rd-year Ph.D. student of [ProbabilityGroup@PKU](https://pkuprobability.com)  at School of Mathematical Sciences, Peking University.
 - I received my bachelor's degree (with an honored degree) in Statistics (GPA ranked 1st/132) from Department of Mathematics, Shandong University in 2021.